 A hacksaw is mainly used for cutting thin metal such as aluminum, brass, steel, or copper.
 Hacksaws are also used for cutting plastics such as PVC, PEX, or ABS on pipes or on sheet goods made of PVC, polystyrene, and more.

-A hacksaw should not be used for cutting wood or stone.
+A hacksaw is typically used to cut materials that are harder than wood but should not be used for cutting stone.

 Parts of a Hacksaw